ropensci/roweb3/content/blog/2020-10-27-editors2020/index.md

 ## Laura DeCicco

-{{< figure src = "/img/team/laura-decicco.jpg" width = "200" alt = "photo of Laura DeCicco holding a small crocodilian-looking reptile" class = "pull-left">}}
+{{< imgtxt src = "/img/team/laura-decicco.jpg" width = "200" alt = "photo of Laura DeCicco holding a small crocodilian-looking reptile" class = "pull-left">}}

-Laura is ... bioLaura is ... bioLaura is ... bioLaura is ... bioLaura is ... bioLaura is ... bioLaura is ... bioLaura is ... bioLaura is ... bioLaura is ... bioLaura is ... bioLaura is ... bioLaura is ... bioLaura is ... bioLaura is ... bioLaura is ... bioLaura is ... bioLaura is ... bioLaura is ... bioLaura is ... bioLaura is ... bioLaura is ... bioLaura is ... bioLaura is ... bioLaura is ... bioLaura is ... bioLaura is ... bioLaura is ... bioLaura is ... bioLaura is ... bioLaura is ... bioLaura is ... bioLaura is ... bioLaura is ... bioLaura is ... bioLaura is ... bioLaura is ... bioLaura is ... bioLaura is ... bioLaura is ... bioLaura is ... bioLaura is ... bioLaura is ... bioLaura is ... bioLaura is ... bioLaura is ... bioLaura is ... bioLaura is ... bioLaura is ... bioLaura is ... bioLaura is ... bioLaura is ... bioLaura is ... bioLaura is ... bioLaura is ... bioLaura is ... bioLaura is ... bioLaura is ... bioLaura is ... bioLaura is ... bioLaura is ... bioLaura is ... bioLaura is ... bioLaura is ... bio
+Laura is ... bioLaura is ... bioLaura is ... bioLaura is ... bioLaura is ... bioLaura is ... bioLaura is ... bioLaura is ... bioLaura is ... bioLaura is ... bioLaura is ... bioLaura is ... bioLaura is ... bioLaura is ... bioLaura is ... bioLaura is ... bioLaura is ... bioLaura is ... bioLaura is ... bioLaura is ... bioLaura is ... bioLaura is ... bioLaura is ... bioLaura is ... bioLaura is ... bioLaura is ... bioLaura is ... bioLaura is ... bioLaura is ... bioLaura is ... bioLaura is ... bioLaura is ... bioLaura is ...

+{{< /imgtxt >}}

 Laura on [GitHub](https://github.com/ldecicco-USGS), [Twitter](https://twitter.com/DeCiccoDonk)